dispersionlab/gitshow11/README.md

 # Weekly Gitshow Process

+If you need help or have any questions/feedback on this process, check the [wiki](https://github.com/dispersionlab/gitshow/wiki) in the gitshow admin repo.
+If you can't find help there, check the [issues threads](https://github.com/dispersionlab/gitshow/issues) in the admin repo or post a new issue there.
+Make sure to tag @michaelpalumbo in your issue.

 IMPORTANT: Note that all filenames referenced in this readme include a #.
 This is a placeholder for the numbered gitshow repo. i.e. if you're working in gitshow2, then all files in that repo should be named:

 - recording2.wav